How explainable are adversarially-robust CNNs?: Methods and experimental setup

 \subsection{Datasets}

-To align with prior work \cite{fong2017interpretable,fong2019understanding,zhou2016learning,bansal2020sam}, we use the 50K-image ILSVRC 2012 validation set \cite{russakovsky2015imagenet} to evaluate AM methods.
-First, to filter out ambiguous multi-object ImageNet images \cite{beyer2020we}, we remove images that have more than one bounding box.
-Furthermore, to more accurately appreciate the quality of the heatmaps, we remove the images whose bounding box covers more than 50\% of the image area because such large objects do not serve as a good measure to distinguish AM methods (on ImageNet, a simple Gaussian baseline already obtains $\sim$52\% weakly-supervised localization accuracy \cite{choe2020evaluating}).
-For the remaining images, like \cite{bansal2020sam}, we evaluate AMs on two ImageNet subsets: (a) we choose 2,000 random validation-set images; (b) for each architecture, we choose 2,000 images that a pair of (vanilla, robust) models correctly label (hereafter, ImageNet-CL) to understand the explainability of models in general vs.\ when they make correct predictions.
+Consistent with prior work \citep{fong2017interpretable,fong2019understanding,zhou2016learning}, we use the 50K-image ILSVRC 2012 validation set \citep{russakovsky2015imagenet} to evaluate AM methods.
+First, to filter out ambiguous multi-object ImageNet images \citep{beyer2020we}, we remove images that have more than one bounding box.
+Furthermore, to more accurately appreciate the quality of the heatmaps, we remove the parts whose bounding box covers more than 50\% of the image area because such large objects do not allow to distinguish AM methods well (on ImageNet, a simple Gaussian baseline already obtains $\sim$52\% weakly-supervised localization accuracy \citep{choe2020evaluating}).

+For the remaining images, as \citet{bansal2020sam}, we evaluate AMs on two ImageNet subsets: (a) 2,000 random validation-set images; (b) 2,000 images that a pair of (vanilla, robust) models correctly label for each architecture (hereafter, ImageNet-CL) to understand the explainability of models in general vs. when they make correct predictions.